 Makita manufactures its power tools in plants across the globe, and its main office is in Japan.

 The motto of Makita’s manufacturing process is ‘powerful motor.’
 Without a good motor, no power tool can perform efficiently.
 Therefore, Makita leaves no stone unturned to make sure their motors are of the best quality.
 The company gathers the absolute best raw materials and components for building the most efficient and powerful motors you can imagine.

-Makita knows a power tool is like an investment, and the relation between company and buyer is a long-lasting one.
+Makita knows a power tool is like an investment, and the relationship between the company and buyer is long-lasting.
 Makita respects this relationship and does everything to maintain it at any cost.

-You can use Makita drill and HSS bits to drill out a lock with ease.
+You can use a Makita drill and HSS bits to drill out a lock with ease.

 - Cordless Tools

 - Petrol Equipment